hcavarsan/pipedash/README.md

 **Plugin system**

 Each CI/CD provider is a plugin with a common interface.
-The core app doesn't know the specifics of GitHub Actions, GitLab CI, Buildkite, Jenkins, Tekton, or ArgoCD—it just calls methods like `fetch_pipelines()` or `trigger_pipeline()` and the plugin handles the details.
+The core app doesn't know the specifics of GitHub Actions, GitLab CI, Bitbucket Pipelines, Buildkite, Jenkins, Tekton, or ArgoCD—it just calls methods like `fetch_pipelines()` or `trigger_pipeline()` and the plugin handles the details.

 We compile plugins into the app at build time (not loaded dynamically at runtime).
 This keeps things simpler and avoids security concerns with runtime plugin loading.